 Submitting an Exemption Form on the application Portal:

-5. An exemption status email will be emailed to you within two weeks.
+- An exemption status email will be emailed to you once your request is reviewed.

 Reasons for Exemptions

 - Living at Home - Students who choose to live at home with the parent(s) or legal guardian(s) and commute to the university during the entirety of their freshman year.
-Students who wish to live at home with parent(s) or legal guardian(s) are allowed to do so, but must submit the Exemption Request by selecting the "Living at Home" option.
+Students who wish to live at home with parent(s) or legal guardian(s) are allowed to do so, as long as they live within a 25 mile radius of campus and submit the Exemption Request by selecting the "Living at Home" option.

 - Current active military or veteran's status - Student must verify by submitting a copy of the DD Form 214, Certificate of Release or Discharge from Active Duty (if a veteran) or written proof of current active military duty.

 - Married, domestically partnered, and/or with legally dependent children - Copies of the marriage certificate or certificate of registration of domestic partnership and/or child's birth certificate are required.